 Introduction to Best Data Visualization Tools

-Today we are dealing with huge volumes of data, it is necessary to understand the importance of these data and to get move on with the upgrading tool to make wise decisions in the future.
+Today we are dealing with huge volumes of data; it is necessary to understand the importance of these data and to get a move on with the upgrading tool to make wise decisions in the future.
 To visualize this data, the need for data visualization tools emerges.
 They make a user gain insight from the proper presentation.
 Data visualization tools are meant for designing and analysis through elements like patterns, dashboards, maps, charts.
-In this article, we shall introduce some top visualization tools in the market with the aim of presenting according to the user requirements.
-A very good BI tool should have the capacity to analyze and understand the generated reports being a self – service analytics.
+In this article, we shall introduce some top visualization tools in the market with the aim of presenting them according to the user requirements.
+A very good BI tool should have the capacity to analyze and understand the generated reports being a self–service analytics.
 Dashboards show the analysis process effectively.

 Types of Data Visualization Tools

 Here come the topmost BI tools in the current markets.
 Among these, the three tools, namely Tableau, Microsoft Power BI and Qlik, are the leading tools in Gartner Magic Quadrant.

 The following are the list of most popular free data visualizations tools among organizations.

 - Google charts